christian-volmer/OFFT/README.md

 CMake is a cross-platform build environment.
 See <https://cmake.org> for more information.

-I do not use CMake myself, but below information should work to get you started.
+I am not a regular user of CMake myself (yet), but below information should get you started.
 I tested this on Windows with both the Microsoft compiler and the Windows-port of the GNU compiler, MinGW-64, from the MSYS2 distribution, see <https://www.msys2.org>.

 I am assuming that you already created an (empty) directory called `build` below the root of this repository.
 Both CMake and the compiler must be on the system path.
 From within `build`, run
 ```